So with our recent press, a common comment came up that goes something like this:

 Three Rings is a small creative game design studio.
 They live (and die) off of how good their people are.
 Unlike a big game company like EA, with armies of people, Three Rings is tiny, tight, and very talented.
 So one of the primary concerns with their office was to make it a place where their talent would love to work, and to make it a place other talented people would love to work at.
 This not only draws in talented people, but it makes them perform at their best.

 Three Rings also really wanted to create a real place.
 Instead of an office people dreaded to be at, they wanted a place where everyone was happy to be.
 Since the new office was completed, it's not uncommon for everyone to spend a lot more time at the office, even if it's just playing games into the evening.
-Better teams, better relationships, and better communicate all come from happier people spending time together.
+Better teams, better relationships, and better communication all come from happier people spending time together.

 Another big concern was expression of vision.
 Instead of looking like every other game company with their seas of Ikea desks and dismal offices, Three Rings wanted to wear their hearts on their sleeves; to say loudly that they are a creative company like no other.
 Many talk about being innovative, yet few really follow through with that.
 Clearly communicating that is a key part of their marketing.